 A minus symbol or a horizontal line is a symbol used as an indication for a decrease, remove, move up, or zoom out on software programs and hardware devices.
-In Microsoft Windows, the minus or underscore is also shown in the top right-hand side of a window to represent the minimize feature.
+In Microsoft Windows, the minus or underscore is also shown in the top-right side of a window to represent the minimize feature.

 When should I hyphenate words?

 Hyphens are used in some compound words (connected words) as a way to make the word easier to read as well as help clarify words that are used together.
 For examples to-do, merry-go-round, high-risk, T-shirt, and sixty-six are all words with hyphens.
 Below are some of the most common rules of hyphenation.
 Keep in mind many rules only apply in certain circumstances and that this list of rules is far from complete.

 - Hyphenate two or more words that act as a new word or has a new meaning when connected.
 For example, "know-how" has a different meaning than "know" and "how."